 The Mental Health Act 2007 (NSW) now requires that a young person under the age of 16 years must be legally represented at an ECT Administration Inquiry.

-Like all Mental Health Review Tribunal hearings, you can have other people such as a In NSW, guardians can make some medical and lifestyle decisions for a person who does not have capacity to make the decision themselves.
+Like all The Mental Health Review Tribunal is a specialist quasi-judicial body constituted under the NSW Mental Health Act 2007.
+It has a wide range of powers that enable it to conduct mental health inquiries, make and review orders, and to hear some appeals, about the treatment and care of people with a mental illness.
+The Tribunal has a wide jurisdiction, and conducts both civil and forensic hearings. hearings, you can have other people such as a In NSW, guardians can make some medical and lifestyle decisions for a person who does not have capacity to make the decision themselves.
 These decisions may include decisions such as where the person lives; the services they should receive, and what medical and dental treatment they receive.
 A Guardian does not have authority to make financial decisions on a person’s behalf.
 A guardian can be a person or officer (e.g. Public Guardian) appointed by the Guardianship Division of NSW Civil and Administrative Tribunal.
 A guardian can be a relative or kinship carer, a family friend or is a carer who has an established and positive relationship with the person.
 There is no legal definition of who may be a suitable person., relatives, friends, peer support workers or lay advocates at the hearing.
 The Tribunal listens to you or your lawyer about your views about ECT and the views of the other participants, including the hospital treating team, before making a decision.

 The Tribunal hearings about ECT can be called at short notice due to their urgency.
 The hearings are usually conducted by video conference.

 Under the Mental Health Act 2007 (NSW) certain treatments are not allowed to be given to any patient in NSW.